 What is Pan di Spagna (Italian Sponge Cake)?

 Pan di Spagna literary translates to sponge cake.
-Italian sponge cake is a straightforward cake made with just three ingredients: eggs, flour, and sugar.
+Italian sponge cake is straightforward with just three ingredients: eggs, flour, and sugar—simple ingredients, just like in this irresistible Canestrelli cookies.

 The sponge cake was first known as Pâte Génoise, or Genoese pasta, in the middle of the 18th century.
 The Genoese envoy sent an invitation to renowned Italian chef Giobatta Cabona to travel to Madrid and arrange a dinner for the Spanish court.